pouriap/TinyRF/README.md

 ## How to change settings:
 Transmitter pin number and other settings are defined in `Settings.h` instead of being set programatically in order to save program space.
 To find out which settings are available and what they do take a look at `Settings.h`.

-## Why did you make this library:
+## Why make this library:
 These generic 315MHz / 433MHz RF modules are cheap.
 The ATtiny13 is cheap.
 Why not use them together to make a cheap yet reliable system?

-With the built-in error checking and sequence numbering you can make sure your packets arrive untouched.
-This is useful when you need to send small amounts of data using the least amount of power and resources.
-For example an station that measures soil moisture on regular intervals and sends it to the central receiver.
-I couldn't find anything library that was both reliable and small enough to fit in an ATtiny, so I wrote one.
+I needed a reliable system to send soil moisture data from different "stations" to a central Arduino receiver.
+The station needed to be as cheap as possible and use as little power as possible, so ATtiny13 was the  choice.
+The problem was available libraries were either too big to fit in the tiny or were unreliable.
+So I wrote my own library with build-in error checking and sequence numbering and ability to send messages longer than 128bits.
+It's very useful for microcontrollers that have limited storage.